evgenyneu/js-evaluator-for-android/README.md

 * 4.4.2 (KitKat)
 * 5.0 (Lavender Pudding) ;)

-## Result is returned asynchronously
+## Result is returned asynchronously in UI thread

 The result from JavaScript is returned asynchronously in the UI thread.
 It is recommended to evaluate in the UI thread as well.